Links on SoundGuys may earn us a commission. Learn more.

 What is the least amount of money you should spend on studio headphones?
 Sliding in at a hair under $50 USD, the Audio-Technica ATH-M20x is challenging perceptions of what you can get for not much scratch.
 As the cheapest member of the ATH-M line of studio cans, it has the least to prove.
 From an engineering perspective, it proposes an interesting brief: make the best cheap studio headphones.

+We spent over a week testing out the Audio-Technica ATH-M20x and learned everything you need to know about it.
 Let’s see what the data shows and if it succeeds.

 - Bedroom music producers on a budget will like the attractive price to performance ratio of this Audio-Technica headset.